Zizo: Zamalek

 In January 2019, Zizo returned to Egypt, signing for Zamalek, after one and a half seasons at Moreirense.
+Zizo played a key role in helping Zamalek secure their second consecutive Egyptian Premier League title, their first back-to-back league championships since 2004.
+The winger made a major contribution in both attack and defense, scoring goals, providing assists and using his versatility to influence games.
+Zizo finished the 2022 season as the league’s top scorer and assist provider, recording 19 goals and 14 assists.
+His contributions accounted for more than half of Zamalek’s 61 goals at that point.
+During the club’s 13-game unbeaten run following the Cairo derby against Al Ahly, Zizo continued to produce decisive performances and helped Zamalek strengthen their position at the top of the league.

 He achieved with the White Castle the Egyptian Premier League twice in (2020–21, 2021–22), the Egypt Cup in (2018–19, 2020–21, 2024–25), and the Egyptian Super Cup once in (2019–20).
 On the continental level, Zizo won with Zamalek the CAF Confederation Cup twice in (2018–19, 2023–24), and the CAF Super Cup twice in (2020, 2024).

 Al Ahly

 On 6 June 2025, it was officially announced that Zizo would join Al Ahly on a four-year deal, following the expiration of his contract with Zamalek.
 He became eligible to compete with Al Ahly in the 2025 FIFA Club World Cup.

-Furious fans of his previous club named him The Hungry (الجعان), as he left his home club who actually created his stardom in football, and went for Zamalek's rival for a higher contract.
+Zizo won the Egyptian Super Cup: 2025 with Al Ahly against former team Zamalek delivering a strong performance throughout the 90 minutes.